Idle-Finance/yearn-tranche-strategy/README.md

 ## Testing

-Tests for base strategy can be found in `tests/base`.
+Tests for base strategy is in `tests/base`.

 To run the tests:

 ```
-brownie test --network alchemy-mainnet-fork
+brownie test tests/base --network alchemy-mainnet-fork
 ```

 See the [Brownie documentation](https://eth-brownie.readthedocs.io/en/stable/tests-pytest-intro.html) for more detailed information on testing your project.